Steve Jobs Theater

-The Steve Jobs Theater is an underground auditorium complex located at Apple Park in Cupertino, California.
-It is named after the co-founder and former CEO of Apple, Steve Jobs, and is situated atop a hill at one of the highest points in Apple Park.
-The auditorium is intended for Apple product launches and press meets and can seat 1,000 people.
+The Steve Jobs Theater is an underground auditorium at Apple Park in Cupertino, California.
+Named after Apple co-founder and former CEO Steve Jobs, it is situated beneath a hill near one of the highest points on the campus.
+A cylindrical glass pavilion at ground level serves as the entrance, with a subterranean exhibition space that leads to the theater below.
+The auditorium seats 1,000 people and is used for Apple product announcement press events, sessions during the annual Worldwide Developers Conference, and other company-sponsored events.